GNU Gatekeeper Logo

 Default: N/A

-A password to be used to validate crypto tokens received from incoming LRQs.
-Not yet implemented, yet.
+A password to be used to validate crypto tokens received in incoming LRQs and SCIs.

 Default: 0